scqubits/qfit/docs/source/dataformats.rst

 Supported Data Formats
 **********************

-datapyc aims to support file formats commonly used in experimental labs.
+qfit aims to support file formats commonly used in experimental labs.
 The currently supported data formats are:

 .. csv-table:: supported file/data formats
    :header: "file type", "origin", "comments"
    :widths: 20, 30, 60

-   ".h5, .hdf5", "generic hdf5 file", "datapyc uses heuristics to identify stored arrays of floats likely to represent measurement data"
+   ".h5, .hdf5", "generic hdf5 file", "qfit uses heuristics to identify stored arrays of floats likely to represent measurement data"
-   ".h5, .hdf5", "Labber", "Based on the hierarchical file structure used by Labber 1.7, datapyc attempts to extract relevant measurement data"
+   ".h5, .hdf5", "Labber", "Based on the hierarchical file structure used by Labber 1.7, qfit attempts to extract relevant measurement data"
-   ".mat", "Matlab", "MAT file format used by Matlab for array storage. datapyc relies on ``scipy.io.loadmat`` for reading .mat files."
+   ".mat", "Matlab", "MAT file format used by Matlab for array storage. qfit relies on ``scipy.io.loadmat`` for reading .mat files."
    ".csv", "generic CSV data", "Comma Separated Value data is read using ``numpy.loadtxt``."

-At base level, the kind of data of interest for datapyc are 2d arrays of floats:
+At base level, the kind of data of interest for qfit are 2d arrays of floats:

 .. figure:: ./graphics/data.jpg
    :align: center